Automation: Societal impact and unemployment

 Research by Carl Benedikt Frey and Michael Osborne of the Oxford Martin School argued that employees engaged in "tasks following well-defined procedures that can easily be performed by sophisticated algorithms" are at risk of displacement, and 47% of jobs in the US were at risk.
 The study, released as a working paper in 2013 and published in 2017, predicted that automation would put low-paid physical occupations most at risk, by surveying a group of colleagues on their opinions.
 However, according to a study published in McKinsey Quarterly in 2015 the impact of computerization in most cases is not the replacement of employees but the automation of portions of the tasks they perform.
 The methodology of the McKinsey study has been heavily criticized for being intransparent and relying on subjective assessments.
 The methodology of Frey and Osborne has been subjected to criticism, as lacking evidence, historical awareness, or credible methodology.
 Additionally, the Organisation for Economic Co-operation and Development (OECD) found that across the 21 OECD countries, 9% of jobs are automatable.

+There is also evidence on the impact of automation on developing economies, i.e. to the adoption of labor-substituting technologies in low- and middle-income countries and to its distinct effects on employment relative to advanced economies.
+Developing economies depart from these assumptions in several respects.
+Large informal sectors leave many workers uncounted and unprotected, weak social protection raises the welfare cost of displacement, and lower relative wages alter the timing and sectoral pattern of adoption, so exposure estimates calibrated to rich countries tend to mischaracterize both the size and the distribution of automation's effects.
+A study published in Technological Forecasting and Social Change examining Chile found that a one-standard-deviation increase in the sectoral share of employment in occupations at risk of automation was associated with roughly 7% lower employment between late 2019 and early 2021, with the effect falling about three times more heavily on informal than on formal workers.
+A related study in the same journal, covering Latin America, found that women face a higher average risk of automation-driven displacement than men, reflecting how the region's occupational and gender structure mediates exposure.
+Together these findings support the emerging view that informality, weak social insurance, and local labor-market composition, rather than task content alone, shape how automation transmits into employment in the developing world.